mapanet/NSE/docs/03_Import_INEGI_Censo_2020_AGEB.md

 ### Full PowerShell Script

-The full script used to concatenate all 32 state files into a single clean TSV is available here:
+The full script used to concatenate all 32 state files into a single clean CVS (TSV) is available here:

 [Concatenate_RESAGEBURB2020_TAB.ps1](../scripts/03_Censo_2020/Concatenate_RESAGEBURB2020_TAB.ps1)